A fast, minimalist, and remarkably extensible cross-platform text editor

 Not only can Textadept autocomplete words in files, but it can also autocomplete symbols for programming languages and display API documentation.

-Textadept is entirely keyboard driven.
+Textadept can be entirely keyboard driven.
 The editor defines key bindings for nearly every action.
 You can easily reassign existing bindings or create new ones.
 Keys may be chained together or grouped into language-specific keys or key modes.

 Textadept’s binary packages are self-contained and need not be installed.
 No administrator privilages are required either.